CutmanMike/twitchy-doom/README.md

 # TwitchyDoom

-TwitchyDoom is a mod for GZDoom that allows Streamlabs Chatbot users to create commands that interact with GZDoom, allowing viewers to interact with their streams.
+TwitchyDoom is a mod for GZDoom that allows Twitch streamers to create commands that interact with GZDoom, allowing viewers to interact with their streams.

+Currently only tested with Streamlabs Chatbot.

 # Installation